KQ Puppis: Characteristics

 The KQ Puppis system consists of three stars in a hierarchical configuration (i.e. a compact binary around a third component).
-The primary component, KQ Puppis A, is a red supergiant with around nine times the mass of the Sun, and 490 times the Sun's radius.
-It radiates 38,000 times the Sun's luminosity from its photosphere at an effective temperature of 3,660 K. It shows small amplitude irregular pulsations, and also some variation associated with the orbital motion.
+The primary component, KQ Puppis A, is a red supergiant with around nine times the mass of the Sun, and 509 times the Sun's radius.
+It radiates 42,000 times the Sun's luminosity from its photosphere at an effective temperature of 3,660 K. It shows small amplitude irregular pulsations, and also some variation associated with the orbital motion.

 KQ Puppis B is an eclipsing binary with an orbital period of 17.26 days and an estimated semi-major axis of 0.3 astronomical units.
-This inner pair orbits the red supergiant with an orbital period of 9,500 days and a semi-major axis of 24.9 au.
-KQ Puppis Ba is a rapidly-rotating B-type main-sequence star, with a mass between 7.5 and 11.5 times that of the Sun, a luminosity 8,900 times solar and a temperature around 19,900 K. KQ Puppis Bb has a mass in the range of 1.2 solar mass and is thought to be either an A or F-type main-sequence star.
+This inner pair orbits the red supergiant with an orbital period of 9,534 days and a semi-major axis of 25 au.
+KQ Puppis Ba is a rapidly-rotating B-type main-sequence star, with a mass between 7.5 and 11.5 times that of the Sun, a luminosity 8,900 times solar and a temperature around 19,900 K. KQ Puppis Bb has a mass in the range of 1.2 solar mass.
 The eccentricity of the inner orbit (≥0.236) is much higher than the expected for such a compact system, suggesting that the stellar wind of the supergiant is exciting the pair's eccentricity.
 No evidence of past mass transfer between the components has been found.

 The red supergiant is losing mass from its strong stellar wind.
 Some of this mass is being transferred to the secondary (B), forming a disk of material around it.
 Binaries with such a characteristic are referred to as VV Cephei systems, although in this case the components do not eclipse each other.
 A portion of the disc does appear to be eclipsed and this is detected as a strong drop in far-ultraviolet radiation for about a third of the orbit.

 KQ Puppis has been catalogued as an outlying member of the open cluster Messier 47 (NGC 2422) and would be the brightest member of that cluster.
 Membership is uncertain as it appears to be more distant than the other stars in the cluster.